 For more information on cross connection, please click here: Backflow Prevention.

-Over the next few months the warm weather will bring customers outdoors to work in their yards and gardens.
-And, many will begin preparing their swimming pools for summer use.
-The District would like to ensure that our customers are aware of the potential dangers associated with cross contamination when engaged in these activities.
+Over the next few months, the warm weather will bring people outdoors to work in their yards and gardens.
+And, many will begin getting their swimming pools ready.
+Mallory Valley Utility District would like to ensure that our customers are aware of the potential dangers associated with cross contamination when engaged in these activities.
 A garden hose submerged in any liquid or attached to certain devices used to spray pesticides or herbicides will form a cross connection.
 A cross connection is a situation where a possible source of contamination is directly linked to our public water system.
-If the end of your garden hose is connected to a chemical container, swimming pool or other contaminant during a water main break or when fire hydrants are used, the substance connected to your hose can be siphoned back into the water system.
+If the end of your garden hose is connected to a chemical container, swimming pool or other contaminant during a water main break or fire, the substance can be siphoned back into the water system.
 This condition, known as cross connection, could cause a public health hazard.
-Devices are available to prevent this issue, and the best solution is to always be careful when using your garden hose.
+Devices are available to prevent this problem.
+And, the best solution is to always be careful when using your garden hose.
 Please help us provide a safe supply of drinking water to all of our customers.
 For more information on cross connections and how to protect against them, please call our office at 615-628-0237.

 A member of our maintenance staff is available 24 hours a day, 7 days a week for water related emergencies and water outages.
 If you need immediate assistance, please call 615.628.0237 and a member of our maintenance staff will promptly return your call.
 A service fee may apply.
-Please Note: For customer service and maintenance, or other non-emergency issues, our technicians will not be dispatched between the hours of 8:30 pm and 7:30 am for the safety of our technicians, unless such action is required for water related emergencies.
+Please Note: For customer service and maintenance, or other non-emergency issues, our technicians will not be dispatched between the hours of 8:00 pm and 7:30 am.

 Suspicious Activity?
 Only uniformed District personnel should be seen inspecting and maintaining water meters and other public water system infrastructure.
 If you see any suspicious activity, please contact our office or the local police department.

 This institution is an equal opportunity provider,and employer.